lacchain/david19-taskforce/ENHANCED_DP3T_BLOCKCHAIN_ZKP.md

 ## Peer-to-peer communication

-There are different ways to achieve peer-to-peer between individuals.

-Endpoints could be simple URLs.
 A blockchain-based approach (using Ethereum technology) is the [whisper protocol]( https://github.com/ethereum/wiki/wiki/Whisper).
 This allows peer-to-peer communication between Dapps.
-A third approach could be using a smart contract as the endpoint.
+A second approach could be using a smart contract as the endpoint.
 The sender could send the information there encripted with the recipient´s public keys.

 As endpoints are public, we need to ensure that nobody is spammed with millions of trash messages to his/her endpoint.
 This can be done by requiring a proof of work in order to be able to send a message to an individual’s endpoint.